anxdpanic/plugin.video.twitch/README.md

 Thanks to all the people who contributed to this project:

-ccaspers, CDehning, Giacom, grocal, KlingOne, kokarn, Kr0nZ, Liquex, MrSprigster, stuross
+ccaspers, CDehning, Giacom, grocal, KlingOne, kokarn, Kr0nZ, Liquex, MrSprigster, stuross, ingwinlu